-The Department may also recover any Reimbursement made to the Provider where the Department determines, at its absolute discretion, that the Provider has not met the requirements of the Deed and/or this Guideline.
+The Department may also recover any Reimbursement made to the Provider where the Department determines, at its absolute discretion, that the Provider has not met the requirements of the Deed this Guideline and/or the Wage Subsidy Operations Guide.

 9.6.
 Managing Wage Subsidy Agreements for Wage Subsidy Participants